More About The Feast

 About Your Host: Laura Carlson

 Laura Carlson is a medievalist and food historian with degrees from places like Oxford and the University of Toronto.
 For the past five years she's taught history and classics at Queen's University in Ontario.
-She's also written for the good folks at Atlas Obscura about things like the history of the cocktail party.
+She's also written for the good folks at Atlas Obscura about things like the history of the cocktail party, as well as the Huffington Post and Forbes.
 When she's not building miniature trebuchets, she's out tending hop plants or worrying about her sourdough starter.
 She also has a serious thing for owls.

 On the weekends, you can find her leading food tours through the heart of Toronto with the Foodies on Foot.
 Bonus content on Canada's nefarious biscuit history & the best Mexican food in town.